crimsongreen/pages/_posts/2025-09-05-future-thinking.markdown

 title:  "Future thinking..."
 date:   2025-09-05 23:28:53 +0100
 categories: life
+excerpt: "Having just had a kid, I find myself constantly thinking about the future.
+The jobs, technologies, and problems facing the world.
+This is coupled with the general feeling that we have moved away from solving real problems..."
+image: /assets/images/future-thinking-social.png
+tags: [parenting, future, technology, housing, leadership]
 ---
 Having just had a kid, I find myself constantly thinking about the future.
 The jobs, technologies, and problems facing the world.